 ©JPG Photography

 With a collection of more than 1,000 pieces that span three centuries, this exhibit is so big that it needs two venues.
-Explore works — some of which have never been publicly displayed — from iconic American artists alongside creative pioneers from underrepresented communities at the Philadelphia Art Museum and the Pennsylvania Academy of Fine Arts.
+Explore works — some of which have never been publicly displayed — from iconic American artists alongside creative pioneers from underrepresented communities at the Philadelphia Museum of Art and the Pennsylvania Academy of Fine Arts.